redis/node-redis/README.md

 ### Multi.exec([callback])

 `client.multi()` is a constructor that returns a `Multi` object. `Multi` objects share all of the same command methods as `client` objects do.
 Commands are queued up inside the `Multi` object until `Multi.exec()` is invoked.

 If your code contains an syntax error an EXECABORT error is going to be thrown and all commands are going to be aborted.
-That error contains a `.errors` property that contains the concret errors.
+That error contains a `.errors` property that contains the concrete errors.
 If all commands were queued successfully and an error is thrown by redis while processing the commands that error is going to be returned in the result array!
 No other command is going to be aborted though than the onces failing.

 You can either chain together `MULTI` commands as in the above example, or you can queue individual commands while still sending regular client command as in this example:

 ```js
 var redis  = require("redis"),